openaire/guidelines-data-archives/docs/field_subject.rst

 .. _dci:subject_subjectScheme:

-Attribute subjectScheme (O)
+Attribute subjectScheme (O, 0-1)
 ---------------------------
-The name of the subject scheme or classification code or authority if one is used (occurrences: 0-1).
+The name of the subject scheme or classification code or authority if one is used.

 **Allowed values, examples, other constraints**

-Free text.

-*Examples:*
+*Exemplary Values:*

 * ``DDC`` - |DDC|
 * ``STW`` - |STW|